 Preferred citation: National Radio Astronomy Observatory/Associated Universities, Inc. Archives, Papers of Bernard F. Burke, <series/unit/subunit/box #>.
 After the initial citation, abbreviations may be used: NRAO/AUI Archives, Burke Papers, <series/unit/subunit/box #>.

-Processing notes: Initial inventory of this collection was done in August-September 2011 by Evelyn Braintwain.
-Final arrangement, description, indexing, foldering and boxing of this material was completed in December 2011.
+Processing notes: Initial inventory of this collection was done in August-September 2011 by Evelyn Braintwain and arrangement, description, indexing, foldering and boxing of this material was completed in December 2011.
+In 2021, Burke family members donated additional material to the collection and arranged for relevant records held by MIT to be donated to NRAO.
+Processing of the new material was completed by Heather Cole in spring 2021.
 During the processing, photocopies were made to replace thermofax sheets and newspaper clippings, fasteners were removed, and materials were removed from binders of various types.
 Duplicates were discarded.

 Radio Astronomy Research Series: This series contains materials on Burke's radio astronomy research dated 1959-1999.
-Included are notes, correspondence, reports, meeting materials, charts and figures, and logbooks covering a variety of research topics.
+Included are notes, correspondence, reports, charts and figures covering a variety of research topics.
+A separate unit in this series is comprised of Burke's research logbooks.
 Size: 2.5 linear feet.
 Click here for a listing of folders.
-See below for separate units on Publications and on Lectures.

 Space VLBI Series: This series contains correspondence, notes, memos, reports, agendas, meeting minutes, meeting agendas, proposals, photographs, and viewgraphs dated 1976-1996 related to space VLBI.
 Materials on VSOP are included here.
 Size: 2.5 linear feet.
 Click here for a listing of folders.
 See below for separate units on RadioAstron and Quasat.